misbharif23/Detecting-Phishing-Emails-Using-Machine-Learning-NLP-/README.md

 The implementation is based on academic research and evaluates **six different ML algorithms** on real-world datasets to compare accuracy, precision, recall, and computational efficiency.

+### Dataset

+This project uses publicly available phishing and spam email datasets commonly used in academic research.
+Due to size limitations, the datasets are not included in this repository.

 ### Features

 * Comprehensive text preprocessing pipeline